deanbot/ps-gametime/ABOUT.md

 ### Job Types

 - **Quests**
-  - Quests are concrete repeatable tasks that push you forward towards reaching your goals.
+  - Quests are concrete, repeatable, tasks that push you forward towards reaching your goals.
   - Quests can be logged by completion or by time spent.
-    - A **standard** quest will reward the points specified by the job's value.
+    - A **standard** quest will reward the points specified by the job's value when completed.
     - A **timed** quest will reward the points specified by the job's rate (i.e. .5 points per hour) multiplied by the duration of time spent (i.e. 1.5 hours).
-Aka, the longer you do the job the more points you get.
+In other words, the longer you do the job the more points you get.
 - **Daily Jobs**
-  - Daily jobs are positive habits or self care and maintenance tasks that help you be the person who will reach your goals.
+  - Daily jobs are positive habits, self care, or maintenance tasks which help you be the person who will reach your goals.
-  - A daily job completion will reward the points specified by the job's value.
+  - A daily job will reward the points specified by the job's value when completed.
 - **Rare Jobs**
-  - Rare jobs are big hairy tasks or goal milestones that deserve celebration.
+  - Rare jobs are difficult tasks or milestones that deserve celebration.
-  - A rare job completion will reward the points specified by the job's value, and then the job will be removed.
+  - A rare job will reward the points specified by the job's value when completed, and then the job will be removed.

 ### Choose a Focus Goal